deXcripter/dexcripter/README.md

 ## Hi there! 👋

-I'm Johnpaul, a passionate software engineer with experience in RESTful API development with NodeJS and Express, excellent data modeling with MongoDB, and experience in developing single-page applications with React 🤖
+I'm Johnpaul, a dedicated software engineer skilled in developing RESTful APIs using NodeJS and Express, proficient in data modeling with MongoDB, and experienced in crafting single-page applications with React 🤖

-👀 I'm Interested in collaborating and contributing to open-source projects.
+👀 I'm keen on collaborating and making contributions to open-source projects.

-🌱 Currently, I'm learning React, Jest, and TypeScript.
+🌱 Currently, I'm expanding my knowledge in React, Jest, and TypeScript.

-💞️ I'm also open to any backend job opportunities.
+💞️ I'm also open to exploring backend job opportunities.

-📫 Reach me with indisputable.jay@gmail.com
+📫 Feel free to contact me at indisputable.jay@gmail.com

 <!---
 debugger0x/debugger0x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.